tappzz/linux-nvidia-fancontrol/Nvidia fan conrol setup on Linux.md

  > needs_root_rights=yes
 ## *On Fedora Linux you may have to add both of these lines
  > needs_root_rights=yes

  > allowed_users=console

+Write-out and save the file.
+Reboot your PC

 # Step 3.
 Coolbits-4 installation